-The last night came though and I seemed to know that it was.
+The last night came and I seemed to know that it was.
 My husband said it was because I was so tired, I had no way of knowing.
 I went to bed as usual and after laying there maybe an hour feeling this would be my dad’s last night on earth I was suddenly right in his hospital room.
 I saw his nurse but she could not see me.

 I walked up to Dad's bedside.
-He opened his blanket for me to come be with him.
+He opened his blanket for me to come to be with him.
 I almost floated into his bed and slid my arms around his neck and we both were so comforted.
 We spoke to each other without speaking, it was as if we were both of one mind.
-Thoughts, words and feelings were exchanged and never was a sound uttered.
+Thoughts, words, and feelings were exchanged and never was a sound uttered.
 I went to sleep in his arms so very happy.
 I knew he felt the same way.
 He was sleeping, too.

 Life Flashing Before My Eyes

 It wasn’t my life flashing before my eyes nor my father’s life.
 It was only our life together.
 It was not the things I already remembered but things I had completely forgotten.

 My very first memories of just me and Dad were him taking me for my shots.
 I hated needles and was terrified of these immunizations required for going to school.
 I would never be a baby or cry in front of my dad, though.
 He did not put up with any nonsense and I knew it.
 My mom did not drive and even if she did she could not handle that job with the three boys younger than me, one a baby.
 So it was always Dad and although I remember no soft or kind words (he never said mean or cruel things either) I always felt safe with him.